broadinstitute/sam/src/main/resources/tos/termsOfService-1.md

 Procedures available at <https://support.terra.bio/hc/en-us/sections/4408251025563> or such other location as we may notify you of.

+“Community Resource Dataset” means those datasets listed at https://support.terra.bio/hc/en-us/articles/10859572748827 or such other location as we may notify you of.

 “Customer Security Requirements” means our Customer Security Requirements available at
 <https://terra.bio/about/customer-security-requirements/> or such other